Miileenaaa/RespawnControl/README.md

 3. Boot up your game, check the `com.Milena.RespawnControl.cfg` file in `Ultimate Chicken Horse/BepInEx/config/` to verify settings
 4. Enjoy!

+## Bug Reports

+DM (miileenaaa_) or Ping me in the [UCH modding discord server](https://discord.gg/3Hmejd274e) about bugs!
+I will try to maintain this mod for as long as possible

+### Known bugs
+- While in a multiplayer lobby in freeplay, dying right before entering a cannon or getting a post-mortem may cause your character to teleport back to the cannon or the start

 ## Special Thanks

-Special thanks to Ossie, he helped me to install the necessary software for modding, and this mod is built ontop of his mod `BuildUnlimiter` (which is built ontop of `DanceForce` lmao)
+Special thanks to Ossie, he helped me to install the necessary software for modding, and this mod is built ontop of his mod [BuildUnlimiter](https://github.com/Osqat/UCH-BuildUnlimiter) (which is built ontop of [DanceForce](https://github.com/batram/UCH-DanceForce) lmao)

-Also shoutout to tls for making the `challenge_retry` mod, while I didn't take any code from their mod, our mods are simillar in the challenge respawning area, but they did make their's first, and inspired me to make this whole mod aswell
+Also shoutout to tls for making the [challenge_retry](https://github.com/RSTFS/SR_UCH/blob/main/Others/ChallengeRetry/ChallengeRetry/ChallengeRetryPlugin.cs) mod, while I didn't take any code from their mod, our mods are simillar in the challenge respawning area, but they did make their's first, and inspired me to make this whole mod aswell